 - Take the skillet off the heat.

 - Add the mustard to the skillet and mix it into the breadcrumbs, making sure you don't leave any clumps of mustard.

-- Mix in the parsley and taste the breadcrumbs.
+- Mix in the parsley and taste.
 Add salt as needed.
-Move the breadcrumbs to a bowl and set aside.
-Wipe off the skillet for the cabbage.
+Move to a bowl and set aside.
+Wipe off the skillet.

 Pasta and Cabbage

 - Fill a large pot with water and bring to a boil.
 Salt the water and cook the spaghetti one minute less than the package directions.

 - While the water is heating and the pasta cooking, make the rest of the dish.